Cousins (TV series): 3. "Apes"

 The final episode begins in the rainforest canopy of South East Asia, home to the smallest of the apes, the gibbons.
 A white-handed gibbon female sings a duet with her mate.
 Gibbons share with us flexible wrist and rotating shoulder joints, allowing them to swing under branches.
 Siamangs are the largest of the gibbons and combine their songs with a swinging dance.
 Humans share many other attributes with the great apes; strong family ties, intelligence, curiosity, reflection and the ability to manipulate our environment.
-In Borneo, orang-utans spend most of their time feeding in the trees.
+In Borneo, orangutans spend most of their time feeding in the trees.
 They use up to 20% of their energy to fuel their large brains, and a large brain is essential to learn the skills they need to survive in the forest, a process that takes several years.
 In Africa, Uhlenbroek sits amongst a group of mountain gorillas.
 In scenes reminiscent of David Attenborough's gorilla encounter in Life on Earth, one of the adolescent male gorillas chooses to make physical contact by buffeting her.
 She attributes this behaviour to "showing off".
-In Gombe, chimps are filmed using sticks as tools, and in Guinea another group has learned how to crack nuts with stones.
+In Gombe, chimpanzees are filmed using sticks as tools, and in Guinea another group has learned how to crack nuts with stones.
 Their human characteristics extend to affectionate hugs and kisses, but they have a dark side too, attacking and killing their own kind.
 Bonobos (pygmy chimpanzees) use sex to control their aggressive nature.
 Humans as the most successful apes have left our primate cousins far behind: we have language, technology, religion and a thirst for knowledge.